KARTIK-ALTF4/NETRAMITRA/README.md

-# 👁️ AI-Powered Cataract Detection System
+# 👁️ NETRAMITRA - AI-Powered Cataract Detection System

 A complete web-based cataract detection system using Deep Learning (EfficientNet-B0) with Grad-CAM visualization, built with Flask and PyTorch.